 A teardown series by Guy Alon

-Each issue takes one real mobile app and walks through its ad stack: mediation, demand partners, SDK versions, supply chain, and (where the publisher files with the SEC) the revenue mix from the 10-K. The goal of each teardown is to land two or three observations an operator can act on.
+Two tracks.
+The App track takes one real mobile app per issue and walks through its mediation, SDK adapters, formats, supply chain, and (where the publisher files with the SEC) the revenue mix from the 10-K. The Web track takes one real publisher site per issue and captures every bid request fired in the browser, then walks through wrapper-by-wrapper schain coverage, CPM signal, and the same supply-chain audit.
+The goal of each teardown is to land two or three observations an operator can act on.

 Teardowns published